Brazil: Guainumbi

 He started the new project with 13 young people and adults with intellectual disabilities.
 Today, the Associação Beneficente Guainumbi cares for 108 people with intellectual and multiple disabilities aged 15 and older who live in the slums near this facility.
 At Guainumbi, they can participate in therapeutic workshops in woodworking, baking, weaving, handicrafts and (vegetable) gardening.
 In addition, the 108 families of people with disabilities receive psychosocial support, e.g. through home visits, the provision of a support network and the distribution of food baskets.

 Currently, Guainumbi has started another programme through a partnership with São Paulo Social Welfare.
-This programme aims to provide psychological, legal and social support to 160 women, children, youth and homeless people living in situations of extreme social vulnerability, as well as victims of domestic, physical, psychological and/or sexual violence.
+This programme aims to provide psychological, legal and social support to 160 women, children, youth, homeless people and the LGTBQ+ community living in situations of extreme social vulnerability, as well as victims of domestic, physical, psychological and/or sexual violence.